This is the multi-page printable view of this section. Click here to print.

 server_type

-Note that this list of tags consits of
+Note that this list of tags consists of two parts:

 1. Tags always present.
 These are inserted by Butler SOS and are present for all measurements.
 These are host, server_description and server_name.